-The RVCOG Board of Directors has delegated responsibility for RVMPO policy functions to the Policy Committee, a committee of elected and appointed officials from member jurisdictions - Central Point, Medford, Phoenix, Ashland, Talent, Eagle Point, Jacksonville, Jackson County, White City (urban renewal agency) - and as well as the Oregon Department of Transportation and Rogue Valley Transportation District.
+The RVCOG Board of Directors has delegated responsibility for RVMPO policy functions to the Policy Committee, a committee of elected and appointed officials from member jurisdictions - Central Point, Medford, Phoenix, Ashland, Talent, Eagle Point, Jacksonville, Jackson County - as well as the Oregon Department of Transportation and Rogue Valley Transportation District.
 Map 1 on the following page illustrates the RVMPO boundary.